 Seminar Series - Green Infrastructure, Climate and Cities

-Running the first Wednesday of every month April 2014 - March 2015 from 4:00 - 5:30 pm at Drexel University or via webinar.
+Running the first Wednesday of every month April 2014 - June 2015 from 4:00 - 5:30 pm at Drexel University or via webinar.
 More than half of the world's population now lives in cities.
 This demographic shift creates a host of new opportunities, but also some new risks, especially given the challenges posed by climatic extremes.
 This timely seminar series focuses attention on these issues, and what decision makers, researchers, and practitioners are learning about how to address them.
-Click here to see the full schedule of topics.

 IExE Speaker Series - A Conversation on the Clean Energy Economy

 On April 8, 2014 Dean Joseph Hughes, Founding Director of the Institute for Energy and the Environment (IExE), sat down with former governor Bill Ritter, who is the Director of the Center for the New Energy Economy at Colorado State University.
 Dean Hughes and Gov. Ritter discussed the meaning of clean energy and the New Energy Economy in the context of climate change and a rapidly evolving energy landscape.
 Click here to view their conversation.